-Getting the right help to improve your business is be a real minefield.
+Getting the right help to improve your business can be a real minefield.

 This list of insightful questions to ask a business coach will guide you to make a smarter decision.

-The important thing to remember is that there is a glut of coaches but only a small few true high performers.
+The important thing to remember is that because there is no professional qualification or requirement to become a business coach, there is a real glut of them.

 Do you want to achieve average, or do you want to achieve breakthrough results for your business?